Required

 Even though the state has the lowest credit score and highest auto loan delinquency rate, it boasts the lowest consumer debt rate.

-This could be because wages are the lowest in the state and therefore consumers don’t qualify for higher debt amounts.
+This could be because wages are the lowest in the state, so consumers don’t qualify for higher debt amounts.

 Mortgage Delinquencies 90+ Days

-Mississippi also has the highest rate of serious mortgage delinquencies, while Washington has the lowest, which also correlates with Mississippi having the lowest credit score.
+Mississippi also has the highest rate of serious mortgage delinquencies, while Washington has the lowest, which correlates with Mississippi’s lowest credit score.

 Credit Card Delinquencies

-The Great Plains state of North Dakota boasts the lowest credit card delinquency rate, while the state that ranks #50 on our list, Nevada, has the highest rate.
+The Great Plains state of North Dakota boasts the lowest credit card delinquency rate, while Nevada, which ranks #50 on our list, has the highest rate.

 Nearly 10% of the residents in Nevada aren’t paying their credit card bills on time.